Police start clearing German village condemned for coal mine | Times Leader

 By FRANK JORDANS

-LUETZERATH, Germany (AP) — Police in riot gear on Wednesday moved into a condemned village in western Germany, launching an effort to evict activists holed up at the site in an attempt to prevent its demolition to make way for the expansion of a coal mine.
+LUETZERATH, Germany (AP) — Police in riot gear began evicting climate activists Wednesday from a condemned village in western Germany that is due to be demolished for the expansion of a coal mine.

 Some stones and fireworks were thrown as officers entered the tiny hamlet of Luetzerath, which has become over the country’s climate efforts, on Wednesday morning.

-“I’m really afraid today,” Petra Mueller, a 53-year-old local who said she had been at the site for a few days, said from a top-floor window of one of the few houses.
-But she said she held out hope of preserving what’s left of Luetzerath “until nothing is left standing; hope dies last.”
+“I’m really afraid today,” Petra Mueller, a 53-year-old local who had been at the site for several days, said from a top-floor window of one of the few remaining houses.
+Mueller said she still held out hope of preserving what’s left of Luetzerath “until nothing is left standing; hope dies last.”

-The environmentalist Green party are part of both the regional and national governments.
-Vice Chancellor Robert Habeck, a Green who is Germany’s economy and climate minister, defended that agreement as “a good decision for climate protection” that fulfills many of the environmentalists’ demands and saves five other villages from demolition.
+Vice Chancellor Robert Habeck, a Green who is Germany’s economy and climate minister, defended the agreement as “a good decision for climate protection” that fulfills many of the environmentalists’ demands and saves five other villages from demolition.

 “I think climate protection and protests need symbols but the empty hamlet of Luetzerath, where no one lives any more, is the wrong symbol from my point of view,” Habeck told reporters in Berlin.

-But climate campaigners say the agreement to expand the massive open-cast mine goes against Germany’s international commitments to reduce emissions of planet-warming greenhouse gases.
-They also cite studies suggesting the coal beneath Luetzerath may never be needed.
+Climate campaigners counter that expanding a massive open-cast coal mine goes against Germany’s international commitments to reduce emissions of planet-warming greenhouse gases.
+The country is for the second year in a row.

 Luetzerath “is now the European place of crystallization for the climate movement,” said Lakshmi Thevasagayam, a spokeswoman for the Luetzerath Lives activist group.
-“We are standing against RWE making a meter of progress with its diggers, because we know that the coal under Luetzerath isn’t needed for energy security — it must remain in the ground so that we can achieve climate justice.”
+“We know that the coal under Luetzerath isn’t needed for energy security — it must remain in the ground so that we can achieve climate justice.”

 “Now we can do something against the climate catastrophe, but at some point we won’t be able to any more,” Thevasagayam said.
-She asserted that there had been “a complete escalation” on the part of police.
+She accused that police of engaging in “a complete escalation” by moving ahead with the eviction Wednesday.

-The head of the Deutsche Polizeigewerkschaft police union’s regional branch, Erich Rettinghaus, said that police were proceeding “very prudently” and were giving demonstrators every possibility to demonstrate peacefully.
-But he said that there was concern about trouble because potentially violent demonstrators from across Europe had gathered at the site in recent days.
+RWE said in a statement that a 1.5-kilometer (nearly one-mile) fence will be built around the site.
+It appealed to activists to peacefully “end the illegal occupation” of the site it legally owns.

-RWE said in a statement that a 1.5-kilometer (nearly one-mile) fence will be built around the site as one of the first measures.
-It appealed to protesters to “end the illegal occupation” of the site that legally belongs to it peacefully.
+Andreas Mueller, the police spokesman, said authorities were prepared for the eviction operation to last weeks, if necessary.

-Habeck said that there appeared to have been some scuffles “but no escalation yet,” and appealed to all concerned to “leave it at that.”
+The heads of several environmental organizations planned to visit Luetzerath on Thursday to express solidarity with the activists there.
+A large protest was also scheduled near the site Saturday, attended by prominent Swedish climate campaigner Greta Thunberg.

 Geir Moulson in Berlin contributed to this report.